manuelkasper/AS-Stats/README.md

   more efficient storage of RRD files (one directory per lower byte of AS number, in hex).

-- Start xx-asstatd.pl in the background (or, better yet, write a startup script for your operating system to automatically start xx-asstatd.pl on boot):
+- Start asstatd.pl in the background (or, better yet, write a startup script for your operating system to automatically start asstatd.pl on boot):

-  	`nohup xx-asstatd.pl -r /path/to/rrd/dir -k /path/to/knownlinks &`
+  	`nohup asstatd.pl -r /path/to/rrd/dir -k /path/to/knownlinks &`

-  By default, netflow-asstatd.pl will listen on port 9000 (UDP) for NetFlow datagrams, and sflow-asstatd.pl will listen on port 6343 (UDP) for sFlow datagrams.
-Use the -p option if you want to change that.
+  By default, asstatd.pl will listen on port 9000 (UDP) for NetFlow datagrams, and on port 6343 (UDP) for sFlow datagrams.
+Use the -p/-P options if you want to change that (use 0 as the port number to disable either protocol).
-  If you use sampled NetFlow or sFlow, set the sampling rate with the -s option. sflow-asstatd.pl also needs you to specify your own AS number with the -a option for accurate classification of inbound and outbound traffic.
+  For sFlow, you also need to specify your own AS number with the -a option for accurate classification of inbound and outbound traffic.
-  It's a good idea to make sure only UDP datagrams from your trusted routers will reach the machine running xx-asstatd.pl (firewall etc.).
+  It's a good idea to make sure only UDP datagrams from your trusted routers will reach the machine running asstatd.pl (firewall etc.).

 - NetFlow only:
   Have your router(s) send NetFlow v8 or v9 AS aggregation records to